romzorus/karnaboo/README.md

 I am releasing this tool as an open source project for the following reasons :
 - it might help someone somewhere someday
-- maybe some sysadmin has ideas for improving this tool
+- maybe a sysadmin passing by could get ideas to improve this tool
-- hopefully some contributors may be interested in helping and making this tool evolve into something bigger, more professional and more secure
+- hopefully a few contributors may be interested in helping and making this tool evolve into something bigger, more professional and more secure

 ## Usage